palettemc/animated-items/README.md

 - Spectral Arrow
 - Copper Sword *(v1.5.2+)*

+**Version 1.6**
+- All Gold Armor pieces
+- All Iron Armor pieces
+- All Copper Armor pieces
+- All Diamond Armor pieces
+- All Netherite Armor pieces
+- All Copper Lantern variants
+- Copper Torch

+*As more items are added to Minecraft, more items will be animated*

 </details>

 ### Tool Trims Mod

-There is also animation support for the [Tool Trims](https://modrinth.com/datapack/tool-trims) mod, with 160 textures being animated.
+There is also animation support for the [Tool Trims](https://modrinth.com/datapack/tool-trims) mod, with 220 textures being animated.
 Those animations are the iron, gold, diamond, and netherite swords with all of their possible combinations.

-_For the animation to work properly, ensure that you have both the Tool Trims resource pack and Animated Items resource pack turned on with Animated Items going above Tool Trims in the resource pack list._
+_For the animation to work properly, ensure that you have both the Tool Trims resource pack and Animated Items resource pack turned on, with Animated Items going above Tool Trims in the resource pack list._

 Here's an example of the Diamond Sword with 4 possible trimmings (in gold):